tisu19021997/vietnamese-sa/README.md

     * Remove accents: removing accents alone will drop the accuracy, however when using the accents removed dataset together with the original one, the accuracy is higher.
     * Remove double negative: turn words like "không" in positive sentences into some positive words => this gives the model an easier dataset to train on but when the model meets "hard" dataset that contains double negative, it performs poorly.
     * Turn "chẳng đẹp/ngon" or "không tệ" to "not-positive" and "not-negative".
-    * Add negative/positive words with negative/positive to train set.
+    * Replace negative/positive words with "negative" or "positive".

 ### 2. Models and Feature Engineering